Coastal Command (Pakistan)

-it is commanded by a rear admiral known as Commander Coast.
-Coastal Command is the countrywide authority of all naval units and establishments, including the Western Command, the Pakistan Marines, and the Special Service Group among others.
+it is commanded by a Vice Admiral known as Commander Coast.
+Coastal Command is the countrywide authority of all naval units and establishments, including the Western Command, the Pakistan Marines, Special Service Group, CTS Coastal and NPM Coastal among others.

-Its first commander was vice admiral Iftikhar Ahmed.
+Its first commander was Vice Admiral Iftikhar Ahmed.

 Responsibilities

 Its main duties are focused on providing computer and network surveillance support to fleet, counter piracy, coordinated counterterrorism and explosive ordnance disposal (EOD) operations, in addition to carrying marine salvage and combat search and rescue operations.
 The command is also tasked with non-combat assignments such as responding to natural disaster with responsibilities for providing humanitarian aid in emergency.

 Jurisdiction

 In the west, it works under the jurisdiction of the east to Jiwani, extending 1000 kms of the country's coastline, which includes Makran towards Karachi, and creek areas towards the east of International Border.